ReekenX/git-hooks/README.md

 # prepare-commit-msg hook

 This hook is used to construct commit message for author.

 If your branch contains some number, like feature/5001 or feat-9001 then your commit message will start with ticket number #5001 or #9001.

+It will notify you about ticket number requirement, if you have following in your GIT settings:

+    [hooks]
+        ticketnumbercheck = on

+It will show your branch.

+It will show short summary of files which are changed.

 # pre-commit hook